Bearer/bearer/docs/quickstart.md

 # Quick Start

 Discover your application security risks and vulnerabilities in only a few minutes.
-In this guide you will install Bearer, run a scan on a local project, and view the results of a [summary report](/explanations/reports/#summary-report).
+In this guide you will install Bearer, run the [SAST scanner](/explanations/scanners) on a local project, and view the results of a [security report](/explanations/reports/#security-report).
 Let's get started!

 ## Installation